malin-nilsson/RestaurantBookingApp/README.md

 3. Create a .env file\
 To run this application you'll need the following three environment variables in a .env file in the backend folder:\
 PORT=4000\
-MONGO_URI=”//your MongoDB connection string//”\
+MONGO_URI=”your MongoDB connection string”\
-SECRET=”//your JWT secret//”
+SECRET=”your JWT secret”

 4. Start server\
 `cd backend`\